 Cervical cancer is the main result of prolonged untreated HPV.
 Over time, the virus can attack normal cells, causing them to become abnormal.
 It is important for women to have yearly pap smears to check for abnormal cells growing on the cervix.
 Cervarix and Gardasil are two vaccines that help to protect young women from developing cervical cancer; both require 3 shots over a 6 month period.

 A hysterectomy is a medical procedure in which the woman’s uterus is removed due to conditions such as uterine fibroids, uterine prolapse, endometriosis, and excessive bleeding.
-In many servere cases, a radical hysterectomy may be performed.
+Uterine fibroids can be treated through the hysterectomy method.
+However, there are now a few different techniques that could be used to treat them.
+You could always research the different Uterine Fibroid Treatment Options available to you, such as uterine fibroid embolization.
+However, in some severe cases, a radical hysterectomy may have to be performed.
 In this procedure, the entire uterus is removed as well as the cervix and part of the vagina.
 A upracervial or subtotal hysterectomy, may be performed if the conditions are less severe.
 During this hysterectomy, the top portion of the uterus is removed, leaving the cervix in place.

 There are many different way in which a hysterectomy can be performed: